 Outcomes for Probation 1 include:

-- Students who meet the procedural terms of their Probation 1 contact and are able to raise their GPAs to their program minimum are removed from probation.
+- Students who meet the procedural and technical terms of their Probation 1 contract are removed from probation.

-- Students who meet the procedural terms of their Probation 1 contract but are unable to raise their GPAs to their program minimum, move on to Probation 2.
+- Students who meet the procedural terms of their Probation 1 contract but violate the technical terms, move on to Probation 2.

-- Students who succeed in raising their GPAs to their program minimum, but at the same time violate the procedural terms of their contract, are not automatically removed from probation.
+- Students who succeed in all technical areas, but at the same time violate the procedural terms of their contract, are not automatically removed from probation.
 Instead they may be required to file a formal appeal to be removed from probation.
 A rejection of this appeal results in the student's moving to Probation 2.

 Students on Probation 2 have one semester to regain good academic standing.
 If they do not achieve good academic standing at the end of one semester, they face an academic hearing to determine whether they can continue their studies at the BAC.